 Also, “is this a private stream?’
 If so, ensure your CDN has a password feature.
 Speaking of filtering viewers, does your CDN tie into your RSVP system – or, are you using your CDN’s RSVP system?
 This is another way to create a more personalized experience for the viewer – as well as track who watches – and get their contact info you can follow up with them after the event if needed….as well as track the streams metrics – so you can improve the content and experience for the next live stream.

 CDN’s can’t do all of this for free.
 This is why most CDNs restrict video stream quality on free accounts.
-This means your upload quality may throttled, or the end users viewing quality or even total viewer count may be limited.
-The stream may also have pop up advertisements at predefined intervals, or before the stream starts.
+This means your upload quality may be throttled, or the end users viewing quality or even total viewer count may be limited.
+The stream may also have pop-up advertisements at predefined intervals, or before the stream starts.

 3. Common Software Solutions